 - Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life. - The school curriculum comprises all learning and other experiences that each school plans for its pupils. - School uses its best endeavours to ensure provision is made for young people who need something additional or different to what is provided for the majority. - It is the responsibility of all teachers at Caedmon Primary to use different teaching styles and strategies to ensure that lessons and homework are accessible for all children.
 High quality classroom teaching and adjusted planning and resources for pupils, known as differentiation, is the first step in responding to children who may have special needs.
 Children with specific needs, such as dyslexia, will have been assessed by a Specialist Service.
 The recommendations from these reports will be used within the classroom setting. - In some lessons, such as reading, children are taught in ability groups, which we believe aids progress in these areas.
-During some lessons, teaching assistants provide support to the class teacher and work with a group of children. - If appropriate, during lessons and assessments, laptops are provided, extra time is allowed and scribes are used to support pupils with additional needs. - When participating in Physical Education or other physical activities, some pupils require additional support.
+During some lessons, teaching assistants provide support to the class teacher and work with a group of children. - If appropriate, during lessons and assessments, laptops are provided, extra time is allowed, readers and scribes are used to support pupils with additional needs. - When participating in Physical Education or other physical activities, some pupils require additional support.
 This will be tailored to each child's particular needs and may involve: 1:1 or small group support from a teacher, the Sports Lead or a Teaching Assistant.
-Where a pupil has been given exercises to complete at school e.g. by the Physiotherapist or Occupational Therapist our Sports Lead will provide 1:1 interventions/an exercise programme to work on fine and gross motor skill skills. - To ensure that all children's emotional, mental and social development is improved, teachers will ensure that children have access to the appropriate activity - e.g. 1:1 interventions such as PALS, small group nurture work, 1:1 counselling, small group work e.g. friendship skills, roles of responsibility for children e.g. Playground Buddy or Prefect. - If your child is not making the expected progress and has specific gaps in their understanding he/she may join a class in a younger year group for some lessons or may work in a smaller group of children.
+Where a pupil has been given exercises to complete at school - e.g. by the Physiotherapist or Occupational Therapist - our Sports Lead will provide 1:1 interventions/an exercise programme to work on fine and gross motor skill skills.

-These groups, also called intervention groups, may:

-- take place in the classroom or outside in another teaching space; - be led by a teacher, the Sports Lead or a teaching assistant; - be led by a specialist from outside the school, such as a speech and language therapist. - Further specific support may also be provided through an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher and SENCO as needing a particularly high level of support e.g. individual or small group teaching; specialist equipment which cannot be provided from the budget available to the school. - The 'learning environment' is very calm, quiet and consistent which supports all pupils.
+- To ensure that all children's emotional, mental and social development is improved, teachers will ensure that children have access to the appropriate activity - e.g. 1:1 interventions such as Thrive, small group nurture work, 1:1 counselling, small group work e.g. friendship skills, roles of responsibility for children e.g. Playground Buddy or Prefect. - If your child is not making the expected progress and has specific gaps in their understanding he/she may receive interventions in a smaller group of children.
+These groups, also called intervention groups, may: - take place in the classroom or outside in another teaching space; - be led by a teacher, the Sports Lead or a teaching assistant; - be led by a specialist from outside the school, such as a speech and language therapist. - Specific support may also be provided by the local authority through the Resource and Support Panel.
+This means that your child has been identified by their teacher or the SENDCO as needing extra support from external agencies, such as the SEMH (social, emotional and mental health) specialist teacher or the ASD (Autistic Spectrum Disorder) teacher. - The Resource and Support Panel can also grant school further funding to support your child's needs without the need of an Education, Health and Care Plan. - The 'learning environment' is very calm, quiet and consistent which supports all pupils.
 However, adaptations are made for some pupils e.g. a visual timetable, larger font resources, more space/accessibility, personalised resources e.g spelling cards at their own ability level.

-5. How will both you and I know how my child is doing and how will you help me to support my child's learning?
+How will both you and I know how my child is doing and how will you help me to support my child's learning?